Ontario’s clean energy provider

 - 66 hydroelectric stations

-OPG is also co-owner but not operator of the Portlands Energy Centre gas-fired combined cycle generating station in Toronto and the Brighton Beach gas-fired combined cycle generating station in Windsor.
+Co-owned gas-fired combined cycle generating stations — OPG is also a co-owner but not an operator of the Portlands Energy Centre gas-fired combined cycle generating station, and the Brighton Beach gas-fired combined cycle generating station, both located in Ontario.

 In long-term debt including amounts due within one year